 • Share-A-Christmas – Stay tuned for details about how to get involved with Share-A-Christmas this year.
 This ministry provides Christmas gifts to our client families with elementary aged students.
 This ministry also partners with residents at Faith Friendship and other community group homes so that the residents can receive a Christmas gift.

-• Prayer Ministry – The Prayer and Care Page will no longer be printed on a weekly basis.
-All prayer and praise requests should be submitted online here or emailed to email@example.com.
+• Prayer Ministry – The Prayer and Care Page still is not being printed on a weekly basis.
+Prayer partners are available to pray with you after each service Sunday morning.
+All prayer and praise requests should be submitted online here.
 In order to receive the prayer and praise requests, consider becoming a member of the e-prayer team.
 Contact Joyce Young, Director of Care, via email or at 717-285-5156 ext 222 for more details.

 •Supporting Our College Students